 Here is my recommendation for the best mini stepper to use while sitting down:

-MULTI-TASK: Our premium quality under desk elliptical machine can help you burn calories, boost your energy level, increase productivity and reduce stress as you work
+MULTI-TASK: Our premium quality under desk bike pedal exerciser can help you burn calories, boost your energy level, increase productivity and reduce stress as you work.

 Mini steppers are simple exercise machines designed to simulate the act of walking.
 Mini steppers are essentially smaller versions of those big, clunky stair steppers you might find at your local fitness center.

-A typical mini stepper consists of a compact base and a pair of free-moving footplates that track up and down as the user transitions their weight from one leg to the other.
+A typical sit down stepper exercise machine consists of a compact base and a pair of free-moving footplates that track up and down as the user transitions their weight from one leg to the other.
 Some units give users the option of challenging themselves further by adding extra underfoot resistance.

 Since your feet remain in contact with the footplates at all times, you don’t have to worry about the force of each step carrying up through your bones or delicate connective tissues, which for some users can exacerbate joint problems and other causes of chronic pain.

-As such, mini steppers make a great alternative to traditional free-standing exercises like walking and jogging for those recovering from injuries.
-Mini steppers are also invaluable for people who have difficulty balancing or supporting their own weight for extended periods or who are simply looking for a way to burn calories without putting undue strain on their joints.
+As such, sit down stair stepper make a great alternative to traditional free-standing exercises like walking and jogging for those recovering from injuries.
+Sit down stair steppers are also invaluable for people who have difficulty balancing or supporting their own weight for extended periods or who are simply looking for a way to burn calories without putting undue strain on their joints.

 Do Mini Steppers Work Sitting Down?

-Mini steppers clearly come with a lot of perks, but are those benefits still available to you when you’re not actually up on your feet?
+Mini steppers or sitting stair steppers clearly come with a lot of perks, but are those benefits still available to you when you’re not actually up on your feet?
 Counterintuitively, the answer is yes.

-At first glance, it might seem like using a mini stepper from the comfort of the couch wouldn’t have much impact on your general fitness.
+At first glance, it might seem like using a sit down stair stepper from the comfort of the couch wouldn’t have much impact on your general fitness.
 While it’s true that sitting down takes the weight-bearing component out of the equation, it also produces other less obvious effects that are worth examining.

 For one, seated stepping recruits different muscle groups and changes the pattern of force generation through the lower body.
 Ordinarily, when you go for a stroll, the muscles of your legs and core take on a more or less equal share of stabilizing and propelling you forward.

 For most people, the posterior chain is one of the most neglected areas of the body.
 You especially neglect your posterior chain if your job or physical circumstances require you to sit down for most of the day.
-Therefore, half-hour or so of seated stepping is an excellent way to increase blood flow to muscles that have become tired and stiff through continual disuse.
+Therefore, half-hour of using a sitting stair stepper is an excellent way to increase blood flow to muscles that have become tired and stiff through continual disuse.

 Perhaps most importantly, stepping while seated is an activity that most people will have an easy time incorporating into their daily lives.
 Letting your posterior chain handle all of the heavy lifting makes it unnecessary to set aside time for a more demanding workout.

-However, you can get some beneficial movement with a mini stepper while sitting down and working, watching TV, Facetiming with your loved ones, or even nursing a nagging injury.
+However, you can get some beneficial movement with a sit down stair stepper while sitting down and working, watching TV, Facetiming with your loved ones, or even nursing a nagging injury.